PatrykWojtiuk/infinityban/README.md

 # InfinityBan
 ## Minecraft plugin used to block "infinity" enchant on bow

-  Players will cannot use enchant called "infinity" on bow.
+<p>Players will cannot use enchant called "infinity" on bow.
 When player will try to do it, he will see title on screen which you can set in config.yml